WolfgangBaeck/REB3Modules/readme.md

 ![screenshot](breakthelease.png)

 # State Separation for Environments (Prod, Test, Dev)
 The aspect of state separation, whether via directories or workspaces has not been approached yet.
-Directory separated environments will rely on duplication Terraform code with the result of creation drift between the environments over time.
-If we where to attempt environment separation via workspaces, we would be forced to make the workspaces in the CLI.
+Directory separated environments will rely on duplication of Terraform code with the result of creating drift between the environments over time.
+If we where to attempt environment separation via workspaces, we would be forced to manage the workspaces in the CLI.
 I had no time yet to investigate the idea presented by Microsoft to employ TerraGrunt for this.